facelessuser/backrefs/docs/src/markdown/index.md

 ## Unicode Properties

 A number of various Unicode properties are supported in Backrefs, but only for Re as Regex already has its own implementation of Unicode properties.
+Some properties may not be available on certain Python versions due the Unicode build.

 Supported\ Properties       | Aliases
 --------------------------- | -------
 `Age`                       | &nbsp;
-`Bidi_class`                | `bc`
+`Bidi_Class`                | `bc`
+`Bidi_Paired_Bracket_Type`  | `bpt`
 `Binary`                    | &nbsp;
 `Block`                     | `blk`
 `Canonical_Combining_Class` | `ccc`